Current Advice on Parasite Control:

 - These preventives vary in their claims against other internal and external parasites and are available in different formulations (tablets, topicals and injectable preparations).

-Macrocyclic lactone preventives currently available include (Visit CAPC’s “Parasite Product Applications For Dogs” webpage):
+Macrocyclic lactone (a.k.a., macrolide) preventives currently available include (Visit CAPC’s “Parasite Product Applications For Dogs” webpage):

 - ivermectin – oral